-Also the EU, in cooperation with UN-Habitat, is conducting a research for sustainable urban development and land use and for "creating a world of sustainable cities".
+Also the EU, in cooperation with UN-Habitat, is conducting research for sustainable urban development and land use and for "creating a world of sustainable cities".
 Though many European cities are both wealthy and beautiful, they still have serious environmental and social problems.
 However, in pursuing the goals of sustainable urban development we must never forget rural development.
-Therefore, as the FIG President, Prof. Magel acts on various international political levels to present the importance of proper land management in world's rural areas.
-A major such event was the World Summit on Sustainable Development, which was held in Johannesburg in 2002.
-Plan of Implementation from this summit includes sections and paragraphs that confirm the importance of bringing land and agriculture into focus.
+Therefore, as the FIG President, Prof. Magel acts on various international political levels to present the importance of proper land management in rural areas around the world.
+A major event in this area was the World Summit on Sustainable Development, which was held in Johannesburg in 2002.
+'Plan of Implementation' from this summit includes sections and paragraphs that confirm the importance of bringing land and agriculture into focus.

-For example, in one of the sections of the Plan on Poverty eradication a paragraph demands to improve access to land and property, to adequate shelter and to basic services for the urban and rural poor, with special attention to female heads of household.
-In another section of the plan on protecting and managing the natural resource base of economic and social development a paragraph emphasizes that agriculture plays a crucial role in addressing the needs of a growing global population, and is inextricably linked to poverty eradication, especially in developing countries.
-Enhancing the role of women at all levels and in all aspects of rural development, agriculture, nutrition and food security are imperative.
-Sustainable agriculture and rural development are essential to the implementation of an integrated approach to increasing food production and enhancing food security and food safety in an environmentally sustainable way.
+For example, in one of the sections of the 'Plan on Poverty eradication' a paragraph deals with improving access to land and property, adequate shelter and basic services for the poor in urban and rural areas, with special attention to female heads of household.
+In another section of the plan on protecting and managing the natural resource base of economic and social development, a paragraph emphasizes that agriculture plays a crucial role in addressing the needs of a growing global population.
+It is inextricably linked to poverty eradication, especially in developing countries.
+Enhancing the role of women at all levels and in all aspects of rural development, agriculture, nutrition and food security is imperative.
+Sustainable agriculture and rural development are essential for the implementation of an integrated approach to increasing food production and enhancing food security and food safety in an environmentally sustainable way.